 - heart failure with reduced ejection fraction, meaning the left ventricle can’t contract properly and the heart doesn’t have the force needed to pump blood out to the body

-Fluid retention causing swelling in the lower limbs and sometimes the abdomen is a common and obvious symptom of right-sided heart failure, but there are several other symptoms that may develop:
+Fluid retention causing swelling in the lower limbs and sometimes the abdomen is a common and obvious symptom of right-sided heart failure.
+Still, there are several other symptoms that may develop:

 - shortness of breath, especially when lying flat